sahuguet/data4good-pub/docker-for-data-paper/docker-for-data.md

 # Architecture & Implementation

+Docker [@Docker_undated-hb] "allows you to package an application with all of its dependencies into a standardized unit for software development".
+Borrowing from the Docker play-book (and DevOps more generally), we package datasets into self-contained data bundles that be deployed quickly and easily.

 Let's start with a little terminology.
 We have some data sources, usually city or agency data portals running software like Socrata or CKAN.
 Each data source contains one or more datasets, usually CSV files.
 Docker for data defines recipes that map datasets into data dumps.

 For Docker for data, we are  using Postgres as the database.
 A recipe defines a relational schema for a given dataset and describes the translation from a CSV file or shapefile into a Posgres data dump.
 For each dataset, there is a corresponding recipe.
 Using existing metadata from the dataset, the translation can be done automatically.
 Other recipes can be defined manually, to combine datasets together, either as relational views or brand new tables.

-The GovLab maintains a build server, whose processes can be viewed at build.dockerfordata.com, which reads the recipes and uploads the SQL output to S3.
+The GovLab maintains a build server, whose processes can be viewed at http://build.dockerfordata.com, which reads the recipes and uploads the SQL output to S3.
 The build server is also packaged as a Docker container and could easily be run by a third party.

-Our docker client (deployed by our user) makes it easy to look for recipes, download the corresponding data dump locally and load the data into the database.
+Our docker client (deployed by you, the user) makes it easy to look for recipes, download the corresponding data dump locally and load the data into the database.

 The architecture of the Docker for Data is described in Figure 1.